 - 1 of 2

-With a population of nearly 90 million people, Ethiopia is one of the fastest-growing economies in Africa.
+With a population of more than 90 million people, Ethiopia is one of the fastest-growing economies in Africa.

 Ethiopia’s economy is dependent on agriculture, which accounts for 45 percent of gross domestic product and 90 percent of exports.
 However, challenges persist: